-Bali Visa and Kitas Services
+Bali Visa KITAS Services

 Every foreigner entering Indonesia needs a suitable visa or KITAS.
-Common visas are Visa on arrival for Tourists (VoA), Single Business Visa, Social Budaya Visa, Multiple Business Visa, Working KITAS, Family KITAS, Retirement KITAS, or a long-term residence permit.
+Common visas are Visa on Arrival for Tourists (VoA), Single Business Visa, Social Budaya Visa, Multiple Business Visa, Working KITAS, Family KITAS, Retirement KITAS, or a long-term residence permit.

-As of March 2016, 169 nationalities are eligible to receive a free visa on arrival.
+For those on holiday or cultural visits, finding the most suitable Bali visa is essential to comply with local laws.
+As of March 2023, nine nationalities are eligible to receive a free visa on arrival.
 This free visa on arrival allows up to 30 days within Indonesia, however, the visa is not extendable.

-The Indonesian Government, in an attempt to increase foreign investment, has weeded out, what it considered unhealthy competition for Local Limited Liability companies (PT Local).
+The Indonesian Government, in an attempt to increase foreign investment, has weeded out what it considered unhealthy competition for Local Limited Liability companies (PT Local).
 Therefore, working visas are issued through careful screening of the applicant and the sponsor company.

 The Manpower Ministry, is stringent in its regulations, when screening work permit applicants.
 Proof of specialization in the applicant’s field of work is a key step, before a work permit can be granted.
 Applicants need to show that they have a minimum of five years of experience in their respective field.
 Applicants must also show reference letters from previous employers.
 The government requires that the employee’s educational background correspond with the business needs of the hiring company.

 CCI keeps you up-to-date on the frequently changing immigration and labor laws, providing you with timely updates through customer newsletters.